automerge/automerge-swift-archived/README.md

 `doc.change` enables you to modify an Automerge document doc.

- The changeFn function you pass to`doc.change` is called with a mutable version of doc, as shown below.
+ The change function you pass to`doc.change` is called with a mutable version of doc, as shown below.

  The optional message argument allows you to attach an arbitrary string to the change, which is not interpreted by Automerge, but saved as part of the change history